RebaseAI/examples/README.md

-# Use Cases Repository
+# Examples Repository

-This repository contains practical use cases and tutorials demonstrating how to use [Rebase](https://rebase.run) to simplify DevOps infrastructure deployment and management.
+This repository contains practical examples and tutorials demonstrating how to use [Rebase](https://rebase.run) to simplify DevOps infrastructure deployment and management.
 Rebase is an AI-powered platform that allows you to provision and manage cloud resources through natural language commands, eliminating the need for complex manual configuration.

 ## Purpose

 The goal of this repository is to provide real-world examples and step-by-step guides for common DevOps infrastructure tasks that can be accomplished using Rebase.
-These use cases serve as:
+These examples serve as:

 - **Learning resources** for teams new to Rebase
 - **Reference guides** for common infrastructure patterns